jamiamikko/Media-Sharing-Web-App/README.md

 'git pull' to make sure you have the latest version (this way you won't mess up the versions)

 'git push' to push your changes to the branch

+#How to switch branches:
+In your repository on your local computer, type shell command: 'git checkout "your working branch name"'.
+This will change your working branch to new one.

+Example:
+'git checkout Mokhartz'

+When you are done with your local changes, review the changes with your team.
+If the changes are ok, merge your branch with master Branch.

+#You should never develop new stuff directly to master branch!!